Office: Ricketson Law Building, Room 465A

 Web Site: www.du.edu/ahss/sociolegal/

-Law has long been one way of ordering and understanding the world.
-Students who major or minor in socio-legal studies—an interdisciplinary program within the Division of Arts, Humanities and Social Sciences—focus on fascinating questions that strike at the heart of modern society: How does law operate in people’s everyday lives?
+Law permeates every aspect of social life.
+Students who major or minor in socio-legal studies—an interdisciplinary program within the College of Arts, Humanities and Social Sciences—focus on fascinating questions that strike at the heart of modern society: How does law operate in people’s everyday lives?
 How do social institutions shape law?
 How are social institutions shaped by law?
 How does law empower and constrain individuals, groups, organizations and communities?
-Students majoring in socio-legal studies often pursue a legal career, but the issues addressed in the major are relevant to all fields of endeavor; law permeates every aspect of social life.
+Students majoring in socio-legal studies often pursue a legal career, but the issues addressed in the major are relevant to all fields of endeavor.

 Bachelor of Arts Major Requirements

 All students must take a minimum of 40 credits of coursework.
 To ensure a broad education, students majoring in Socio-Legal Studies must also complete a second major.

 |PLSC 1810||Introduction to Law and Society||4|